-In most cases, you will file claims for two weeks at one time.
-This is called a “biweekly claim”.
-Although you will file for two weeks at a time, you will certify your eligibility for each week separately.
+In most cases, you will file certifications each week.
+This is called a "weekly certification where you will file for each week, you will certify your eligibility for each week separately.
 (For example, you may be on vacation and not available one week, but available the next week.)

-Biweekly filing can be done using the following methods:
+Weekly filing can be done using the following methods:

 online from 6 a.m. to 11 p.m.
 Sunday, and 6 a.m. to 9 p.m.
 Monday through Friday.